Donald Trump’s Business Empire Reportedly Facing A ‘Billion-Dollar Hole’ As He Leaves Office

 The report noted that an analysis from CREW found that money coming into Trump Organization has “flatlined,” and they face even more uncertainty now that Americans and foreigners may cut back on visits to the president’s properties because they are no longer trying to curry favor with him once he is out of the White House.

 As The Inquisitr reported, a longtime financial partner may already be cutting ties.
-Reports indicated that Deutsche Bank AG had planned to end its financial relationship with him after Joe Biden is sworn in, and may eventually seize some of his company’s assets to pay off the hundreds of millions of dollars that is owed to them.
+Reports indicated that Deutsche Bank AG had planned to end its financial relationship with Trump after Joe Biden is sworn in, and may eventually seize some of his company’s assets to pay off the hundreds of millions of dollars that is owed to them.